The McCabes and the Flanagans lived in County Monaghan:

 County Monaghan History

-In the old Gaelic system of land division, Monaghan was part of the Kingdom of Oriel. lt was also known as McMahon's country after the dominant family of the area.
+"This Ulster county contains the towns of Monaghan, Clones, Castleblaney, and Carrickmacross.
+See some Reading Resources* In the old Gaelic system of land division, Monaghan was part of the Kingdom of Oriel. lt was also known as McMahon's country after the dominant family of the area.
 The McMahons and their allies, the McKennas and O'Connollys, maintained effective domination of the county even after the arrival of the Normans in the twelfth century.
 The county boundaries were not established by the English administration until the late sixteenth century.

 After the defeat of the rebellion of O'Neil and the Ulster chieftains in 1603, the county was not planted like the other counties of Ulster.
 The lands were instead left in the hands of the native chieftains.
 In 1641 the McMahons and their allies joined the general rebellion of Irish Catholics, and following their defeat there was some plantation of the county with Scottish and English families.